 The road was being repaired so it was a little dusty but made it to the Mekong River without any problems and very little traffic.
 By the way, some folks here spell this river as Mae Kong River as "Mae" means "Mother" in Thai.

 As I came down the hill I could see this mighty river was very high but not overflowing the banks.
-I could see from the water marks is had gone down at least three meters (about 10 feet) from the height a week ago.
+I could see from the water marks is had gone down at least three meters (a

 This area is named, as our President "Tricky Dickie" said, the "Golden Triangle" because Thailand, Myanmar (Burma) and Laos meet at this spot.
 Most folks think of this area as a larger area projecting 300 Km in all directions as it had the largest production of Opium in the world, at one time.